CPL. PETER R. ROBINSON: Lost to shadows of time in the Pacific

-George Connors, holding an American flag, rides the American Paint Horse Buttercup at Irvington's May 30, 1958 Memorial Day parade.
-Village of Irvington officials are seen about a block behind Connors as they enter Main Street from today's Main Street School — Irvington High School at the time — parking area where the parade traditionally began.
-The parade would proceed east up Main to Broadway, then south on Broadway to Dows Lane and Memorial Park.
+George Connors, holding an American flag, rides the American Paint 'Buttercup' at Irvington's May 30, 1958 Memorial Day parade.
+Village of Irvington officials are seen about a block behind Connors as they enter Main Street from the parking area at today's Main Street School — Irvington High School at the time where the parade traditionally began.
+The parade proceeded east on Main to Broadway, then south on Broadway to Dows Lane and Memorial Park.
 Note the shade cast by the many trees along Main Street at the time, the largest of them elm trees which were decimated in the 1940s-60s and removed after falling victim to Dutch Elm disease.
-The shorter trees were Norwegian maples, planed by the Irvington Garden Club in the 1940s, '50s and '60s to replace the elms.
+The shorter trees were Norwegian maples, planted by the Irvington Garden Club in the 1940s, '50s and '60s to replace the missing elms.
 The photographer taking this photo was facing west down Main towards the Hudson River.
 At left, behind the horse and rider, is the block of buildings known as the Behrens flats between Croton Place and Grinnell Street.
-Note the huge crowd, typical of Memorial Day parades in the village at the time.
-(Photo courtesy Irvington Public Library, Local History Collection) |
+Note the huge crowd, typical of Memorial Day parades in the village at tthe time.
+(Photo courtesy Irvington Public Library, Local History Collection)

 In fact, he did.

-Pvt.
-Robertson, a son of Scottish immigrants, enlisted in the service in January 1945, some eight months before war’s end, and after spending the remainder of the war months training as a technician to repair and service American B-17 and B-29 bombers, lost his life in early 1946 when the bomber in which he was flying from the Philippines to U.S.-occupied Japan went down and was never found.
-The date of the crash was said to be in February, but there are doubts even about that.
-The reported date of the disappearance came from a newspaper, not the government.
+Cpl.
+Robertson, a son of Scottish immigrants born on July 20, 1926, enlisted as a private in the service, the predecessor of the U.S. Air Force, on Jan.
+28, 1945, eight months before war’s end.
+After spending those months training as a technician to repair and service American B-17 and B-29 bombers, he lost his life in early 1946 when the B-17G Flying Fortress bomber in which he was flying from Saipan to Guam in the Northern Mariana Islands for radio repairs went down and was never found.
+The trip is a short hop, only about 120 miles.
+The date of the crash was said to be February, but that's iffy.
+That date came from a newspaper, not an official War Department statement.

-This prompts the question of why Pvt.
+This prompts the question of why Cpl.
 Robertson is not among the 16 Irvington residents listed with a star before their names on the Main Street memorial that indicates “Killed in Action.”
 Before a guess is offered that it’s because he died after war’s end, that’s not the case.
 The star actually does not mean the soldier was killed in action.
 It means he served during World War II and died for any reason while still in the service.
-Irvington resident James Peter Kelley died in 1958 of a fall in his barracks, 13 years after World War II ended, but he has a star next to his name because he served in the Marines in WWII (and Korea as well) and was still serving in the Marines deployed to Okinawa, Japan when he died.
+Irvington resident James Peter Kelley died in 1958 of a fall in his barracks, 13 years after World War II ended, but he has a star next to his name because he served in the Marines in WWII (and Korea) and was still serving in the Marines deployed to Okinawa, Japan when he died.

 Another Irvington resident, Lt.
 Col. George Washington Beavers, enlisted on Aug.
 2, 1940 almost a year after Adolf Hitler’s Third Reich attacked Poland to begin World War II, but more than 16 months before the Japanese attack on Pearl Harbor.
 Beavers died of a heart attack while on a training mission in North Carolina two weeks before Pearl Harbor and is listed on the monument with a star.

-Private Robertson’s parents, Robert Thomson Robertson and Jessie Leggett (Morrison) Robertson, both emigrated from Scotland to the U.S. in 1923.
+Cpl.
+Robertson’s parents, Robert Thomson Robertson and Jessie Leggett (Morrison) Robertson, emigrated from Scotland to the U.S. in 1923.
 Robert was 23 at the time and Jessie 26.
 The couple married in 1925 and settled in Yonkers where Robert found work as a machinist in the world’s largest carpet mill of the time, the Alexander Smith & Sons Carpet Co. mills in Yonkers which date to 1871.

 The mill employed many immigrants, mainly Scottish, Irish and Ukrainian.